 - Bus Exchange

-- Crown operation for at least 4 years.
-Council assumes it will fund the operating costs from 2020 onwards.
+- Crown ownership and operation for the first three years.

 - The Frame, (Public realm)

-- $\circ$ Council ownership and maintenance
+- $\circ \quad \ \ {\rm Council \ ownership \ and \ maintenance}$

 - The Square

-- Council ownership and maintenance
+- o Council ownership and maintenance

 - Central Library

 - Council ownership and operation

 - Car parking

 - Council / private ownership and operation

 - Earthquake memorial

 - Crown/ Council ownership and maintenance

 - Metro Sports Facility

-- $\circ\quad$ Council ownership and operation.
+- Council ownership and operation.

 - Avon River Precinct

 - CDHB and Council ownership and operation.

 - Stadium

-- For planning purposes we have assumed this will be completed towards the end of the Long Term Plan period (although Christchurch Central Development Unit update dated January 2015 indicates a completion date of Quarter 4 2019).
-The decision to push the construction to the end of the Long Term Plan period was used to assist Council's capital expenditure profile and avoid additional expenditure during the most constrained years.
-Council is currently in discussions with the Crown on reaching mutual agreement on the delivery timetable.
+- For planning purposes we have assumed this will be completed towards the end of the LTP period (although Christchurch Central Development Unit website indicates a completion date of 3rd Quarter 2021).